 If the weather is nice and you are tired of visiting museums and buildings, then why not try some Oxford punting?

-Punting on river Cherwell is a very popular activity in the city for tourists and locals as well.
+Punting on river Cherwell is a very popular activity for tourists and locals as well.
 A punt boat is a small boat with a flat bottom, similar to a gondola in a way, but with square edges.

-There are different options for you.
-You can either rent a boat and try to manage it yourself (PRO TIP: Do not put your paddles too deep, they will get stuck!) or you can opt for a chauffeured boat with a driver that will row for you.
+You can either rent a boat and try to manage it yourself on the river or you can opt for a chauffeured boat with a driver that will row for you.
 If you are interested in this activity, you can also rent the boats on the river from Cherwell Boathouse Oxford or Magdalen Bridge Boathouse.

-Alternatively, I can recommend you take a river tour if you want to experience the city of Oxford from a different perspective.
-The cruise season is from April to October and the starting time and duration depends on the tour you will choose.
+Alternatively, maybe you’d like a river excursion?
 For example, this river cruise is 30-minutes long for £8 and this other one is a 50-minutes long ride that will take you to all the main landmarks of the city for £12.

 10. Pay a visit to one of the Oxford colleges

-If you choose to visit, you will hear some fun insights about each college’s traditions, about the rowing competitions and other student activities, if they participate in tortoise races (yes, that’s a thing!), how much they pay for their education there and many other things that you might find interesting.
+If you choose to visit, you will hear some fun insights about the colleges’ traditions, about the rowing competitions and other student experiences, if they participate in tortoise races (yes, that’s a thing!), how much they pay for their education there and many other things that you might find interesting.

-Each college in Oxford has its rules about visiting, so you would have to check for each of them individually using their websites or this list here.
+Each of the Oxford colleges has its rules about visiting, so you would have to check for each of them individually using their websites or this list here.

-Here are just some of the colleges that you can visit and a bit of practical information about each of them:
+Here are just some of the colleges that you can visit:

 11. Try a Hop-on Hop-off bus